ktd2001/BikeShare/README.md

 # BikeShare
-The BikeShare is a Python Script explores US Bikeshare Data.
-This Python 3 script was written to explore bike share systems data in the City of Philadelphia.
+The BikeShare is a Python 3 Script that explores bike share systems data in the City of Philadelphia.
 It runs from the terminal (or from Jupyter notebooks).